International Moving Company License #: FMC 022380N

 Entertainment

 Movie theaters in Costa Rica often play English-language films with Spanish subtitles.
-A movie ticket typically is around $5 for adults.
-For a 3-D experience, you will pay $7.
+A movie ticket typically is around $8.90 for adults, and for a 3-D experience you will pay about $12.
+Numbeo

-If you are into nightlife or clubbing, expect to pay $7 to $15 per cocktail.
+If you are into nightlife or clubbing, expect to pay $8 – $18 per cocktail, depending on the venue.

 Transportation in Costa Rica